Editor's Note: Updated March 2023

 - 199: Bay Hill, hole 17

 It's interesting that the shortest par 3 of the 16 in play on the four courses is the most feared: the 17th at TPC Sawgrass.
-One sports betting projection says 45 balls will end up in the drink in 2021's Players Championship, but the 35 on Day 1 will guarantee the over.
-NBC Sports reports upwards of 120,000 tee shots sink every year.
+NBC Sports has reported in the past that upwards of 120,000 tee shots sink every year.
 Whoa.

 Sawgrass is also the only design with more than 100 yards of difference between the shortest par 3 and the longest.
 That's a sign of great design.
 Nobody wants to pull a long iron or hybrid on every par 3, even the pros.